 1-DAY TOURING PLAN FOR DISNEY’S ANIMAL KINGDOM

 This first plan is meant for groups without any height restrictions, meaning guests who can go on any ride.
-It has been designed to hit the most popular attractions in the park without using FastPass+, making it perfect now that the service has been suspended, while still allowing some free time to explore the park more deeply.
+It has been designed to hit the most popular attractions in the park without using Disney Genie+ or Individual Attraction Selections, making it perfect for those who don’t want to pay for the service, while still allowing some free time to explore the park more deeply.

 If you’re staying on Disney property and are tempted by the ease of Disney’s bus system, don’t give in.
 At least not for park open – it’s likely that, due to traffic and stops, you’ll get there only 30 minutes early instead of our suggested 60 minutes.
 Save yourself the time by taking an Uber or Lyft or driving your own card instead.